 Lobster fishers from Sainte Luce travelled almost 1,000 kilometres across southern Madagascar to learn from Velondriake’s experience of temporary octopus closures

-Blue Ventures works with some of Madagascar’s poorest coastal communities on sustainable fisheries management.
-Starting with a trial in the village of Andavadoaka in 2004, the community-led temporary octopus closure model has proven to be a highly effective tool for reversing the decline of this important cash crop; allowing stocks to recover, thus boosting catches and fisher incomes.
+Blue Ventures is working to support some of Madagascar’s most isolated coastal communities to manage their fisheries and marine resources.
+Starting with a trial in the village of Andavadoaka in 2004, the temporary octopus fishery closure model has proven to be a highly effective tool for boosting catches and fisher incomes in short timeframes, thereby catalysing community engagement in broader marine management efforts.
 This approach has since been replicated by more than 50 villages along the southwest coast, with viral uptake facilitated by peer-to-peer learning through fisher exchanges.
-The same model is successfully being applied to mangrove crabs along the western coast, and earlier this year we were excited to be connected with Azafady through the SmartFish project, which generously funded an exchange visit in order to explore how this approach could be used to support the sustainable management of the spiny lobster fishery on Madagascar’s southeast coast.
+The same model is being applied to mangrove crabs along the western coast, and earlier this year we were excited to be connected with Azafady through the SmartFish project, which generously funded an exchange visit in order to explore how this approach could be used to support the management of the spiny lobster fishery on Madagascar’s southeast coast.

 Azafady is a British charity and Malagasy NGO partnership that runs conservation, livelihood, health and education projects in the Anosy region of southeast Madagascar.
 Much of their conservation work is centred in the coastal village of Sainte Luce, where 80% of people rely on fishing for food and income.
 Natural resource management efforts have historically focused on the remaining littoral forest fragments in the area, but Azafady recently expanded the scope of its work to encompass marine resources, in recognition of their critical importance to local livelihoods.